- How to lay out an effective planning process.

 - Which networks typically perform best.
 You might want to focus on your top-performing networks.

-- You might also choose to plan a campaign to improve your performance on one that’s struggling.
+- Which networks have potential for your brand, but are currently underperforming.
+You might also choose to plan a campaign to improve your performance on one that’s struggling.

 - Increase followers